DeepMicroscopy/MIDOG_reference_docker/README.md

 Second, you need to clone this repository:
 > git clone https://github.com/DeepPathology/MIDOG_reference_docker

+You will also need evalutils (provided by grand-challenge):
+> pip install evalutils

 As stated by the grand-challenge team:
 >Windows tip: It is highly recommended to install [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to work with Docker on a Linux environment within Windows.
 Please make sure to install WSL 2 by following the instructions on the same page.
 In this tutorial, we have used WSL 2 with Ubuntu 18.04 LTS.
 Also, note that the basic version of WSL 2 does not come with GPU support.
 Please [watch the official tutorial by Microsoft on installing WSL 2 with GPU support](https://www.youtube.com/watch?v=PdxXlZJiuxA).
 The alternative is to work purely out of Ubuntu, or any other flavor of Linux.